josephbill/blogsample/README.md

 3. Creating and Removing Elements :: create/ remove HTML elements dynamically
 4. Modifying Elements :: change text, attributes , styles dynamically
 5. Event handling :: respond to users events i.e. click , submit , mouseover , hover , scroll , page load

+### DEPLOYING TO GH PAGES
+1. push work to repository
+2. Have an idea of the working branch
+3. go to repo on github
+4. go to settings
+5. Go to the menu section code and automation and select pages.
+6. give active branch and save to deploy